 Late 2021-Spring 2022: Environmental analysis and CEQA and NEPA documents

 Spring 2022 – Early 2023: Develop detailed engineering design; technical stakeholder engagement; finalize construction plans

 2023 – 2024: Construction

 We will post updates and materials here as the project progresses.
-Due to the ongoing COVID-19 pandemic, the City is currently prioritizing online engagement for the project.
-Check here for upcoming opportunities to participate in the project and give feedback.
+Due to the ongoing COVID-19 pandemic, the City prioritized online engagement for the project.

 Stay updated on the project

 - 01/13/22: https://mailchi.mp/d3bcfb009bf9/berkeleysouthside011322

 - 01/20/22: https://mailchi.mp/43db7fae846b/berkeleysouthside012022